asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 By introducing TDD you can show that instead of facing a large unknown set of features and struggling with where to begin developers are encouraged to break a large problem down into small achievable goals.
 These goals can be further broken down so that developers can focus on the larger problem one public method of one class at a time.
 It forces developers to come up with a set of micro-goals.

 As Martin Fowler has stated progress is swift but feels like it moves at a comfortable pace.
 There are concrete indicators of forward progress, as the number of passing unit tests increase.
-This helps developers work stress free as there isn't this specter of murky progress towards an unclear goal hanging over them.
+This helps developers work stress free as there isn't a specter of murky progress towards an unclear goal hanging over them.

 ###The System Always Works

 The other benefit that I mentioned at the beginning of the post is that the system is always in a working state.
 If a mistake is made, a developer can delete a test, losing at most a minute of their day.
-There is no faster feedback loop for developers.
-You are always one unit test away from a working system.
+There is no other way to work that provides a faster feedback loop for developers.
+As a developer you are always one unit test away from a working system.
 Developers who work this way find themselves rarely, if ever, having to use the debugger or figuring out where in a huge amount of untested code a problem exists.

 ###Fearless Refactoring

-Once a unit test suite exists for a feature developers will have confidence that they can safely refactor the code to continue to improve its design as requirements change over time.
+Once a unit test suite exists for a feature, developers will have confidence that they can safely refactor the code to continue to improve its design as requirements change over time.
+If you have read [Martin Fowler](http://martinfowler.com/)'s Refactoring book, several refactorings are considered "safe" because they preserve the behavior of the code.
+These safe refactorings are even easier now thanks to the refactoring tools for modern IDEs.
+However, a significant number of the refactorings from the book are not safe and require unit tests to ensure that the developer did not introduce an error.

 ###Exeucatable Documentation

-As a developer going into a new part of the codebase for the first time unit tests serve as executable documentation.
-By its nature for the tests to pass they need to be kept up to date with the code.
-So they do not suffer from the problems that written specifications or code comments do.
+As a developer making a change to an unknown part of the codebase for the first time unit tests serve as executable documentation to demonstrate how the object should behave.
+By their nature, for unit tests to pass they need to be kept up to date with the code.
+So they do not suffer from the problems that written specifications or code comments do by quickly becoming out of date and untrustworthy.

 ##Ping Pong Pair Programming